- How do I register for international funds transfers?

 - I have received an acknowledgement from NAB which says 'processing'.
 Does this mean there is a problem with my transaction?

-- What is the process of disputing an online international funds transfer?
+- What is the process of disputing or investigating an online international payment or funds transfer?

 - What requirements do I need to complete an international funds transfer?